A New Approach to Croquet Marketing

 Serve 10 people extraordinarily well and you get advocates.
 Delighted people can't help themselves.
 They tell their friends.
 And their friends are usually people like them.

 This is how movements grow.
-Not through broader reach, but through deeper resonance.
+Through deeper resonance.

 The gardener who downsized: